huanxuantian/Sockman/README.md

 =======
-test auto build to jenkins
+ auto build to jenkins with gitlab api